LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 ### Client side (webapp)

-- Register to the network page
-The service provider will have to implement a register to the network page where users can generate their couple (sk,pk) and get a certificate that identifies them into the blockchain network.

 The client side webapp will handle the wallet of the user and provide a graphical interface in order connect to the blockchain and perform the operation specified in the network design.
-The application will also handle the payments to the blockchain network
+The application will also handle the payments to the blockchain.
 Operations:
 - retrieve all offers
 - accept an offer